jeremyburdick/Homeless/README.md

 4) Concatenate the yearly CSV files into one timeseries file using cat_all.bat.

 5) Create a single year choropleth (or animated version across years) using homelesscharts.py.
 This part also depends on a regular population census count by census tract within California, which I downloaded from IPUMS NHGIS by hand (see nhgis0002_csv.zip).
-It also needs GEOJSON descriptions of each census tract in California, which are downloaded automatically via this program.
+It also needs GEOJSON perimeter coordinates of each census tract in California, which are downloaded automatically via this program.
 This program does a lot of density distribution analysis to try to get a good density color scale on the map.
 That part is still a work in progress.